 As the days start getting longer and warmer, it’s clear (and relieving!) to see that summer’s on its way.
-That’s why May is the perfect time to start spending extra time outdoors, whether it’s sowing seeds and planting out the bedding plants, having a good tidy up or setting up the trampoline for the kids.
-And if you’re after garden inspiration, don’t miss Chelsea Flower Show at the end of the month too!
+That’s why May is the perfect time to start sowing seeds, planting out the bedding plants and having a good tidy up.

-Now that the weather is picking up it seems like the perfect time to get growing.
-May is a fabulous opportunity to start getting the garden ready for summer.
+Now that the weather is picking up it’s the perfect time to get growing.
+There are so many things to plant in spring, and May is a fabulous opportunity to get the garden ready for summer.
 Hardy annuals can now be sowed direct, including marigolds, cornflowers, larkspur and poppies.
 And come summertime, you’ll be greeted with a riot of colour in your beds and borders.

 Perennials can also be sown in May but this should be done indoors in seed trays to start with.
-Pansies, geraniums, chrysanthemums and echinacea are all perfect and, once sown, should be placed in a light, cool spot (your windowsill is ideal).
+Pansies, geraniums and echinacea are all perfect and, once sown, should be placed in a light, cool spot (your windowsill is ideal).

 Now’s also a great time to give the shed itself a little TLC.
-Check for damage to the roof caused by the winter months and make any repairs with roofing felt.
-Finish with a lick of wood paint to prolong its life.
-And whilst you’ve got the fence paint out, your fence panels might be ready for a fresh coating, too!
+A simple lick of wood paint is all that’s needed to bring it back to life and help it last for years to come.
+And whilst you’ve got the paint out, don’t forget your fence panels might be ready for a fresh coating, too!

-Once all the hard work’s done, you’ll want something to relax on.
-This means the furniture cover can finally come off your long-forgotten patio set and you’ll be able to wash down metal garden furniture sets.
-Whatever your patio set is made of, why not take a look at our handy care guide here?
+Once all the hard work’s done, you’ll need something to relax on.
+Having such a beautiful Easter weekend as we did this year, you’ll no doubt already have pulled the furniture covers off your long-forgotten patio set if you already had one.
+If your garden furniture set has seen better days, whatever it’s made from there are some simple steps you can take to revive it.
+Why not take a look at our handy outdoor furniture care guide here?
 This will have it looking its best in no time.

-With National BBQ Week taking place from 28th May, fingers crossed there’ll be the opportunity to get BBQing.
-But if the BBQ has yet to have its first outing, we’ve got even more handy cleaning tips in our blog here which will have it looking as good as new and ready for those sizzling steaks.
+Who doesn’t love a BBQ now the weather has started warming up!
+And, with a bit of luck there’ll be plenty of opportunities ahead to gather with family and friends in the garden and enjoy a bit of al fresco dining.
+But if the BBQ has yet to have its first outing, we’ve got even more handy BBQ cleaning tips in our blog which will have it looking as good as new and ready for those sizzling steaks.

 Fruit and veg